vovanmix/web_orm/README.md

 limit 10
 ```
 You can use several types of find queries:
-`all` will return array of all found records
+`all` will return array of all found records,
-`first` will return first found record
+`first` will return first found record,
 `list` will return all records in the following format: first value in the "fields" setting as key, and the second as value

 Also you can use a magic functions to run Find: